llafuente/retropia/nintendo/nintendo-64/controllers.md

 * 2: Signal
 * 3: Vcc (3.3v)

+NOTE.
+Vcc can be 3.3v, but console supplu 3.6v.
+We will use 3.3v because it's more common for implementing solutions.

 ## Protocol

-In its idle state the data line is high ( 3,6 V).
+In its idle state the data line is high (3,3v).

 Each bit that is transmitted takes 4 μs of time.